grattan/grattex/README.md

   10. Locate the file you just created, and click `Import to Overleaf`.
   11. Once imported the document will open and attempt to compile.
 If it initially fails to compile, search for and delete `\nocite{*}` from `Report.tex`.
   12. At the top right, click `Share` and:
-    a. add collaborators via their email address. *Please add all the LaTeXnicians (Carmela, Hugh, Kate, Lucy, and Will)* as well as the members of your team.
+       + add collaborators via their email address. *Please add all the LaTeXnicians (Will, Kate, James and Hugh)* as well as the members of your team, and Paul and Kat.
-    b. copy the `Anyone with this link can edit the project` link and paste it just under `\documentclass{grattan}` as a comment, *i.e.*
+       + copy the `Anyone with this link can edit the project` link and paste it just under `\documentclass{grattan}` as a comment, *i.e.*

 ```latex